GoogleChrome/web.dev/src/site/content/en/blog/isinputpending/index.md

 ---
 title: Better JS scheduling with isInputPending()
 subhead: >
-  A new JavaScript API that may help you avoid the tradeoff between load performance and input responsiveness.
+  A new JavaScript API that may help you avoid the trade-off between load performance and input responsiveness.
 description: >
-  A new JavaScript API that may help you avoid the tradeoff between load performance and input responsiveness.
+  A new JavaScript API that may help you avoid the trade-off between load performance and input responsiveness.
 date: 2020-11-13
 hero: hero.jpg